This article introduces the basics of social power dynamics.

 The most successful ones across the board instead tend to have a baseline of high-power and high-warmth, and calibrate to the situation.

 This is a preview from Power University.
-Join the program for the full version.
+Join the program for the practical applications.